jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 There are different kinds of indexes:

 - **Clustered indexes** determine the physical storage order of the table ... [sort of.](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/) There's only one clustered index per table.
 A table without a clustered index is called a heap; a table with a clustered index is called a clustered table.
 - There can be more than one **non-clustered index** on a table; a non-clustered index uses pointers.
+    - When multiple fields are included in a single non-clustered index, this is called a **covering index** because it could "cover" all the fields retrieved in a stored query.
 - A **columnstore index** is used to improve performance of read-only tables.

 Index pages have a certain structure: